Shimanto, Kōchi (city): Climate

 Shimanto has a wet subtropical climate (Köppen climate classification Cfa) with hot humid summers and cool to cold winters.
 Humidity levels are high during the hot summer months.
 Snow is rare and occurs only once or twice in a year.
 Rainfall is significant throughout the year, but heavier during the rainy season in June and July, and also in September, when a large number of typhoons hit Japan.

-On August 12, 2013, Shimanto recorded a temperature of 41.0 C, the highest ever recorded in Japan.
+On August 12, 2013, Shimanto recorded a temperature of 41.0 C, the highest ever recorded in Japan, until that was broken by a reading of 41.1 C, recorded in both Kumagaya and Hamamatsu, on July 23, 2018, and August 17, 2020, respectively.

 Demographics

 Per Japanese census data, the population of Shimanto in 2020 is 32,694 people.
 Shimanto has been conducting censuses since 1960.